solyoma/FalconBoard/README.md

 canvas unlimited drawing, unlimited undo and redo, colored pens of different width screen capture and more (see below).

+It contains a separate viewer that can only display the saved drawings.

 *Features*:

    0. Works under Windows and Linux, and (I hope) on Macs too.